LinuxLab-ESGI/Secure-GRUB-2/README.md

 ## Allow automatic boot

 The request of login/password every boot could be very annoying.
-So we can tell GRUB to only adk us when we are editing the boot option.
+To overcome this we can make GRUB to only ask it when we are editing the boot option.
 For this we just add the unrestricted mode that allow user to boot without asking the password.
 To do that, we just add "--unrestricted" to the variable CLASS in **/etc/grub.d/10_custom** :

 `sudo sed -i 's/class os/class os --unrestricted/' /etc/grub.d/10_linux`